aws-samples/aws-serverless-workshops/Auth/2_ServerlessAPI/Optional-APIGateway-IAMAuth.md

 1. Choose **Attach policies**.

-1. Search for `WildRydes` and check the box next to the policy named *WildRydesAPI-StandardUserAccess*.
+1. Search for `WildRydes` and check the box next to the policy named *WildRydesAPI-StandardUserPolicy*.

 	![Attach API Gateway IAM Policy](../images/iam-cognito-authrole-attach-apigateway-policy.png)

 1. Choose **Attach policy**.

-1. You should now see the *WildRydesAPI-StandardUserAccess* policy associated with your Cognito IAM auth role.
+1. You should now see the *WildRydesAPI-StandardUserPolicy* policy associated with your Cognito IAM auth role.

 	![Permissions after adding IAM policy](../images/iam-cognito-authrole-permissions-after-policy-update.png)